-Climb aboard a wagon pulled by a pair of Belgian horses for a trip through the Christmas tree fields at Meier Horse Shoe Pines Tree Farm near Jackson.
-After you select a white pine, Scotch pine, Norway spruce or cedar, a field worker will cut your tree and prepare it for the trip home.
-You can even climb aboard a wagon pulled by a pair of Belgian horses for a ride out to the tree field, which is open the Friday after Thanksgiving and on Saturdays and Sundays until Christmas.
-The farm also offers fresh wreaths and garlands at its Christmas shop.
+Climb aboard a wagon pulled by a pair of Belgian horses for a trip to the Christmas tree fields at Meier Horse Shoe Pines Tree Farm near Jackson.
+After you select a white pine, Scotch pine, Norway spruce or cedar, a field worker will cut your tree and prep it for the trip home.
+The tree field is open the Friday after Thanksgiving and on Saturdays and Sundays until Christmas.
+The farm also offers fresh wreaths and garlands at its Christmas shop, open Friday through Sunday.

-At Starr Pines Christmas Tree Farm near Boonville, take a hay ride through the tree-filled fields to select your own Scotch pine or fir.
+At Starr Pines Christmas Tree Farm near Boonville, choose a Scotch pine or fir.
 Saws are provided to cut your own tree, which is wrapped so you can easily transport it.
 Pre-cut trees are also available.
-While you’re there, enjoy hot spiced cider, visit the craft and antique shop, and meet the resident mules.
+While you’re there, shop for holiday wreaths and gifts, and meet the resident donkeys.
 The farm is open daily Thanksgiving through Christmas.

 Glide beneath a billowy white canopy at the Crown Center Ice Terrace in Kansas City.
-The outdoor rink provides a view of the Mayor’s Christmas Tree – one of the tallest in the U.S. Public skating sessions are held daily, except for Christmas Day, from mid-November through March.
+The outdoor rink provides a view of the Mayor’s Christmas Tree – one of the tallest in the U.S. Public skating sessions are held daily, except for Christmas Day, from Nov.
+5 through March.